 This success is due first and foremost to the strong Christian ethos which pervades our school, binding people together and encouraging everyone to give their best, and to strive for excellence, within an ordered and disciplined atmosphere.
 It was particularly rewarding to have this aspect of the school graded Outstanding by the Diocesan inspectors.

 We have a long tradition of excellent examination results going back many years and in Summer 2019 results were no different.
 Pupils in Years 11 and 13 posted another fine set of results with attainment being high across the board.
-Changes to the way that outcomes are reported means that there is significant variation year on year that will, certainly over the next few years, say more about the system than schools.
-A more prosaic but possibly reliable way to look at outcomes is to consider where the pupils go next.
+In Summer 2020 we were unable to hold examinations due to the national lockdown.
+Results were therefore formulated as per the national system of calculated grades.
+A prosaic but possibly more reliable way to look at outcomes is to consider where the pupils go next.
 In Year 11 the overwhelming majority go into the sixth form or an apprenticeship.
 Our Year 13 pupils have an excellent record of university entrance, with most achieving their first choice, apprenticeships and entering the world of work.
 One of our key aims is that pupils are ready for the next phase in their lives and we are justifiably very proud of our record in this.

 There is no doubt that one of the main factors behind the continued excellent achievement of this school is the very high standard of the behaviour of the pupils.
 OFSTED also commented that “Behaviour is almost always impeccable.
 Pupils conduct themselves in a very mature manner in class and when moving around the school at breaks and lunchtimes.
 They are polite and helpful and really respect their teachers.”

 As a school we have always been determined to give pupils the best possible educational experience.
 This is reflected in the positive attitudes towards lessons that pupils show.
 This was confirmed by OFSTED who judged the quality of Teaching and Learning to be outstanding.